Editor’s note: This is a transcript of the audio file.

-Why's that?
-Women are often at a disadvantage compared to their male counterparts.
-They tend to drop out of the workforce for long periods of time, whether to care for children or elderly parents.
-They typically earn less than men -- though that's not always true.
-They sometimes get dumped by their husbands, who fall for younger women.
-Worse, they often become widows.
-And they tend to live longer, which makes retirement planning for women essential.
+Why’s that?
+Women tend to drop out of the workforce for long periods of time, whether to care for children or elderly parents.
+They typically earn less than men.
+They also tend to live longer, which makes retirement planning for women essential.

-Filling out the work sheets requires time, but it's time well spent.
-After all, at some point in the future, you'll end up with a lot more time on your hands.
-But you don't want to end up short of money.
+Filling out the work sheets takes time, but it’s time well spent.
+After all, during retirement you’ll end up with a lot more time on your hands.
+But you don’t want to end up short of money.